JeremyRand/namecoin.org/docs/tor-resolution/index.md

 ## Running it

 Make sure that the name lookup client, ncdns, and Tor are running.
-Then, run `poc.py` from TorNS.
+Then, run `python poc.py` in the TorNS directory.
 It should automatically configure Tor to use Namecoin for any domain name lookups that end in `.bit` or `.bit.onion`.

 Semantically, `.bit.onion` means that a domain name will always resolve to a `.onion` address (meaning that `.bit.onion names` are encrypted and authenticated regardless of whether TLS is used); `.bit` means that a domain name will resolve to any of `.onion`, IPv6, IPv4, or CNAME, meaning that `.bit` names are only encrypted and authenticated if TLS is used.
 These semantics are open to revision later, as the Tor community evolves its canonical naming semantics.

 Namecoin name owners can specify a `.onion` domain via the `txt` field in the `_tor` subdomain of their name.
+This specification is open to revision later, as the Tor community evolves its canonical naming specifications.
+(In particular, it is possible that `TXT` records might be replaced with `SRV` records.)